Click here to see Utrust on Facebook

 G-Force Student Leadership Group Begins

 In 2012, a Gratitude Force was added called the G-Force.
-Their mission was to mentor students to express appreciation to others.
+Their mission was to mentor students to express appreciation to others throughout the year, not just on appreciation days.

 Members Receive $4 Million More in Ten Years